Recognizing and Responding to Bullying

 6. Monitor Social Media– If cyberbullying is involved, save messages and block perpetrators.

-If Your Child Is Bullying Others:
+What If Your Child Is Bullying Others?

 • Acknowledge the Behavior – Have honest conversations to understand their actions.